Problems, Safety, and Best Practise

 2. Click Settings → Branches.

-3. Under “Branch protection rules”, click Add rule.
+3. Under “Branch protection rules”, click Add branch ruleset.

 4. Enter main as the branch name pattern.